How often should you get your teeth cleaned at the dentist's office?

 Sadly, most of the real solutions to dental issues that many of us deal with are unknown to the vast majority of mainstream dentists.

 Why is that?
 Especially when time and again, these alternative solutions WORK.
 When I posted, Can Cavities Really be *Healed*?, just on my little blog three people in the comments shared their stories of healing with real food, and I’ve heard many more from readers since.

 Here's another dramatic tooth remineralization story: How to Save $2600 in Dental Bills.

-By the way, the picture above (It's SCARY How Much Your Dentist Doesn't Know) is from a while back when I was telling you about the HealThy Mouth online class/videos.
+By the way, the picture above (It's SCARY How Much Your Dentist Doesn't Know) is from the HealThy Mouth online class/videos.
 If you have some nagging oral/teeth issues, you'll want to sign up and you'll get help dealing with anything and everything mouth related.
 (I also LOVE their special toothbrushes and tooth drops – it's all I use on my teeth nowadays.)

 Today I wanted to share an interesting blog comment from one of my faithful reader friends that illustrates all of this, as far as how often you should get your teeth cleaned…

 I said to our doctor, “Hey guess what we eat a lot of?
 BUTTER.”
 He said, “I like butter.”
 I said, “Yeah good, but I’m talking about eating butter *liberally*, and other healthy fats, too, like coconut oil and beef tallow!”